Star Cable, supplier to China's CNPC, says unable to contact top executives

-HONG KONG The travails of companies working for oil giant PetroChina and its parent China National Petroleum Corp (CNPC) took another twist on Wednesday when one supplier said it had been unable to contact three executives, including its chairman, since they disappeared weeks ago.
+HONG KONG The travails of companies working for oil giant PetroChina and its parent China National Petroleum Corp (CNPC) took another twist on Wednesday when one supplier said it had been unable to contact several executives since they disappeared weeks ago.

-Sichuan Star Cable Co Ltd (603333.SS) also said another executive died this week.
-Caixin, an influential Chinese financial magazine, said He Yuying, 44, plunged to her death from a building in Chengdu, capital of Sichuan province, on Monday night.

 A Star Cable official who only gave her surname as Yin told Reuters the company was still unable to reach Li, who is also the Shanghai-listed firm's controlling shareholder.

-Nor had the company been able to reach managing director Shen Ludong and chief financial officer Yang Ping since they disappeared late last month, Yin said from the firm's headquarters in southwestern Sichuan province.
+Nor had the company been able to reach managing director Shen Ludong and chief financial officer Yang Ping since they disappeared late last month, Yin said from the firm's headquarters in the southwestern province of Sichuan.

 She declined to say whether the company was under investigation or not.
 The company was operating normally as it had appointed executives to fill both Shen and Yang's positions, she added.

-He Yuying was a board director and a deputy general manager in charge of sales, the company said.
-Yin said He's family had notified the company about her death but did not provide a reason.
-He's family could not be reached for comment.

-The Caixin magazine gave no source for its report.
-A Chengdu police official told Reuters he was "aware of the death of He Yuying" but declined further comment.

-One third of Star Cable's first half revenue came from CNPC, according to its interim report for the period.
+One third of Star Cable's first half revenue came from CNPC, according to its interim first half report.

 China's government has said it is investigating the five former executives at CNPC and PetroChina, including a former chairman of both companies, for "serious discipline violations" - shorthand used to describe graft.